How To: LED Footwell Lights

 That goes for anyone who isn't comfortable doing it.

-No worries mankt53 wrote:Thanks for the offer, but I'm not in your area.
-I'm finding what other people do to their cars absolutely fascinating, but I'll leave mine 'vanilla'
+kt53 wrote:Thanks for the offer, but I'm not in your area.
+I'm finding what other people do to their cars absolutely fascinating, but I'll leave mine 'vanilla' :-)

 Proud Owner of a 1.6 Dig-T N-Tec